Society

 Lost-Time Injuries Frequency Rate/Lost Work Day Rate

-• The Central Health and Safety Committee consists of members including the HR & General Affairs divisions, chairpersons of the Health and Safety Committees of various business offices, persons recommended by the Sysmex Union, and industrial physicians and health nurses.
+• The Central Health and Safety Committee consists of members, including the HR & General Affairs divisions, chairpersons of the Health and Safety Committees of various business offices, persons recommended by the Sysmex Union, and industrial physicians and health nurses.

 Initiatives for Occupational Health and Safety